 Now for adding a logo to your dashboard (interface), head over to Branding > Side menu branding > Side menu image.

-Note that for adding this logo you need to have a white logo image in png format and also proper spacing should be done towards the right side of the logo so as it doesn’t look clunky.
+Note that for adding this logo you need to have a white logo image in png format and also proper spacing should be done towards the right side of the logo so that it doesn’t look clunky.

 - Install Google Analytics on Dashboard